vicenteherrera/starter-ml/README.md

 ### Errors while installing a specific Python version with PyEnv

 On Linux, if some prerequisite libraries like bz2, lza, tkinter, etc are not present, you will see some error messages while installing a specific Python version.
 But as these examples do not use them, everything will work.
-In case you want them check [starter-python](https://github.com/vicenteherrera/starter-python) repository for instructions
+In case you want them check [starter-python](https://github.com/vicenteherrera/starter-python) repository for instructions.